Hultner/hultner.github.io/quickbits/2018-03-12-python-json-serializable-enum.md

 ```

-Let's test it out in our interpeter
+Let's test it out in our interpreter
 ```python
 >>> import json
 >>> import pet